Leverage Edu raises $6.5 million to help Indian students land in top colleges abroad – TechCrunch

 Chaturvedi, 30, began exploring this idea for this startup in 2015 and spent a little more than a year experimenting with different models.
 One of the earliest iterations of Leverage Edu offered mentorship to students and rewarded counselors with points.

 Today, the startup offers a broad range of services in addition to offering personalized mentorship.
-Through its workshops, it helps students find the right college, guides them with complex applications and grade conversions, as well as assists with education loan, VISA, and accommodation.
+Through its workshops, it helps students find the right college, guides them with complex applications and grade conversions, as well as assists with education loans, visas and accommodations.
 “It’s one digital dashboard.
 You get everything from flight tickets to local phone numbers, to education loan in one place,” he said.

 “We believe it is inevitable that the next stellar brand in the global cross-border education space will be a home-grown one.
 We have a great belief in Akshay as a founder — he has a fantastic roadmap for scaling the business and the passion to build a truly global Indian edtech brand — and are excited about working with the Leverage Edu team on this journey,” said Rohini Prakash, chief executive of Tomorrow Capital, in a statement.

-Leverage Edu helps students land admission in the most prestigious colleges, but also works with those that didn’t score the most marks.
+Leverage Edu helps students land admission in the most prestigious colleges, but also works with those that didn’t score the best marks.

 “Students going to the top colleges is just 10% of the potential audience,” explained Chaturvedi, who spent his teen years attending talks from startup founders and also made money by bringing more people to those talks.
 “There are many universities that don’t have the best branding.
 To connect them with students, we have our SaaS offering Univalley.com,” he said.

-The startup plans to deploy the fresh capital to help students find colleges in more geographies including the UK and Australia, he said.
+The startup plans to deploy the fresh capital to help students find colleges in more geographies, including the U.K. and Australia, he said.

-“We want to focus on a few things and do them really really well.
-There is also this myth around foreign education being expensive that we’ve been busting for last four years.
-18 months from now, we want to be among the top study abroad companies in India, both by number of students and a roof-hitting NPS – because a happy student is why we are all really motivated everyday to do this!”, he added.
+“We want to focus on a few things and do them really, really well.
+There is also this myth around foreign education being expensive that we’ve been busting for the last four years.
+Eighteen months from now, we want to be among the top study-abroad companies in India, both by number of students and a roof-hitting NPS — because a happy student is why we are all really motivated everyday to do this!”, he added.